scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerOnAKS.md

 ### Steps

-* Create a Resource group based on [Azure official guide](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal#create-resource-groups).
+* Create a Resource group based on the [Azure official guide](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal#create-resource-groups).
-* Create an Azure virtual network based on [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-network/quick-create-portal) with the above requirements and recommendations.
+* Create an Azure virtual network based on the [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-network/quick-create-portal) with the above requirements and recommendations.
 * Create subnets based on [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-subnet) with the above requirements and recommendations.
-* Create a virtual machine to use as a bastion server based on [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal).
+* Create a virtual machine to use as a bastion server based on the [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal).

 ## Step 2.
 Set up a database